Evolocumab

-Evolocumab (trade name Repatha) is a monoclonal antibody medication designed for the treatment of hyperlipidemia.
+Evolocumab, sold under the brand name Repatha, is a monoclonal antibody that is an immunotherapy medication for the treatment of hyperlipidemia.

 Evolocumab is a fully human monoclonal antibody that inhibits proprotein convertase subtilisin/kexin type 9 (PCSK9).
-PCSK9 is a protein that targets LDL receptors for degradation and its inhibition thereby enhances the liver's ability to remove LDL-C, or "bad" cholesterol, from the blood.
+PCSK9 is a protein that targets LDL receptors for degradation; its inhibition thereby enhances the liver's ability to remove LDL-C, often colloquially referred to as "bad" cholesterol, from the blood.

+In 2023, it was the 188th most commonly prescribed medication in the United States, with more than 2 million prescriptions.

 Mechanism

 Evolocumab is designed to bind to PCSK9 and inhibit PCSK9 from binding to LDL receptors on the liver surface.
 In the absence of PCSK9, there are more LDL receptors on the surface of liver cells to remove LDL-C from the blood.

+Adverse effects

+Injection site reactions such as redness and pain are common and are reported in approximately 2.1–4.3% of cases.